Who was to blame for Chernobyl?

 David R. Marples has suggested that the adversity of the Chernobyl disaster on Legasov’s psychological state was the factor that led to his decision to die by suicide .
 Before his suicide , Legasov wrote documents revealing previously undisclosed facts about the catastrophe.

-How long until Chernobyl will be safe?
+How long will Chernobyl be unsafe?

 How did they clean up Chernobyl?